 Want to dine like a local?
 Turn off the main streets and into Melbourne's laneways.
-In unassuming spaces, tucked away upstairs, downstairs, and behind unmarked doors and bustling queues, you'll find some of Melbourne's favourite eateries.
-Explore the city's labyrinth and you'll discover high-end dining, late night bites, hole-in-the-wall eateries, and plenty of bars and cafes in between.
+You'll find some of Melbourne's favourite eateries in unassuming spaces – tucked away upstairs, downstairs, behind unmarked doors and signified by unexpectedly snaking queues.
+Explore the city to discover high-end dining, late-night bites, hole-in-the-wall eateries, and plenty of bars and cafes in between.

 Flinders Lane is a perfect place to start.
 Home to its own culinary heroes – Chin Chin, Supernormal, Cumulus Inc. and Coda – its arteries offer even more.
 Try high-end Indian inspiration at Tonka in Duckboard Place, pan-Asian flavours with punch at Lucy Liu in Oliver Lane, Peruvian that rocks at Pastuso in ACDC Lane and Frank Comorra's famous tapas at Movida, Hosier Lane.